 MCP

 The Restormel MCP package exposes tools that agents and IDEs can call via the Model Context Protocol.
-Use these tools to query models, estimate costs, explain routing, and more — directly from your agent workflow.
+Use these tools to query models, estimate costs, explain routing, manage control-plane resources, and more — directly from your agent workflow.

 Runtime server